thinkahead/microshift/hack/all-in-one/README-Jetson-Nano.md

 Oct 07 14:38:22 microshift.example.com microshift[78]: W1007 14:38:22.321539      78 iptables.go:564] Could not set up iptables canary mangle/KUBE-PROXY-CANARY: error creating chain "KUBE-PROXY-CANARY": exit status 4: iptables v1.8.4 (nf_tables): Could not fetch rule set generation id: Invalid argument
 ```
 I don't see the above iptables problems now on Oct 11, 2021.
-The iptables rpms in the image look correct now.
+The iptables rpms in the image look correct now (1.8.7-3).
 Previously there was a mismatch between rhel8 and fedora on my setup.
 There is however still the "Invalid argument" problem with storage.conf.
 Let's fix it.
 - The yum install lines below were for the iptables "Invalid argument" that may not be required, therefore commented out.
 - The storage.conf "Invalid argument" problem is fixed by commenting out the mountopt line with the arguments.
 ```